 In March 2010, the Indian government published a notification titled "Ensuring Security and Safety before Purchase of Telecommunications Equipment from Foreign Companies" and published regulations on procurement of telecommunications equipment in India for the purpose of ensuring security in information and telecommunications.
 The content of the regulations was partially relaxed in May 2011, but Indian carriers are obligated to obtain network security approvals from inspection authorities in India when purchasing telecommunications equipment from foreign telecommunications equipment manufacturers.
-This system was scheduled to be enforced in July 2014, but its enforcement was delayed until April 2016, and repeatedly delayed to April 2017 and April 2018.
-Other than this, details of the measure, including product coverage and security requirements, are still unclear at this point.
+The date of implementation for this system was scheduled for July, 2014 but it had been postponed many times thereafter.
+However, details regarding the measures such as security, requirements are not clear.